Skip to content

 Empty (a blank value) userState is UNKNOWN or REQUIRED.

-Not supported by Apple App Store.
+Not supported on Apple App Store.

-In-app important changes notification and approval request
+In-app important change notifications and approval requests

 • Addition of new in-app purchases or advertising features

-showAgeRangeUpdatePermission API
+ShowAgeRangeUpdatePermission API

 Note

-API Reference: Unity®
+API Reference: Unity ®

 using hive;